liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.5.8 (2024//) =
 * Basic feature implementation to pay for event submissions
+* It's no longer needed to use #_CFCAPTCHA, #_HCAPTCHA, #RECAPTCHA.
+Just #_CAPTCHA is sufficient, since only one captcha is allowed and EME knows which one to use

 = 2.5.7 (2024/08/13) =
 * The filterform placeholders #_FILTERWEEKS, #_FILTERMONTHS, #_FILTERYEARS now take 2 extra optional placeholders that indicate the number of week/months/years in the past and the future you want the scope to be.
 Example: